Little Bentley Show Garden, 2019

-This garden has been designed to address the need for a change in our gardening habits across the region to cope with future changes in temperature and rainfall.
-Taking inspiration from Islamic gardens a strong geometric layout is softened with substantial areas of drought-tolerant plants.
+This garden was designed to address the need for a change in our gardening habits across the East-Anglia region to cope with future changes in temperature and rainfall.
+Taking inspiration from Islamic gardens a strong geometric layout was softened with substantial areas of drought-tolerant plants.
 As gardens get increasingly smaller it is crucial that they offer good views from the house throughout the year.
-Brightly coloured features will brighten up winter days, and ornamental grasses will provide winter structure.
-A raised patio area surrounded by Jasmine will be a relaxing evening retreat, while drought tolerant meadow turf provides a wildlife friendly alternative to lawn.
+Brightly coloured features brighten up winter days, and ornamental grasses provide winter structure.
+A raised patio area surrounded by Jasmine is a relaxing evening retreat, while drought tolerant meadow turf provides a wildlife friendly alternative to lawn.

 Top tips to future-proof your garden